nicholasjohn/TouchCarousel/README.md

 > _Default: '100%'_
 >
 > ##### showTimers
-> Whether the 'filling' timer bars should be displayed
+> Whether the 'filling' timer bars should be displayed <br>
 > _Default: true_
 >
 > ##### showTabs
 > Whether the tabs section should be displayed.
-Set to false if the carousel hero area is the only region to be shown.
+Set to false if the carousel hero area is the only region to be shown. <br>
 > _Default: true_
 >
 > ##### autoResizeTabs